 Thing is, Costello was never supposed to be there in the first place, and he's admitted he got the idea from a legendary classic rocker, not the punk scene.

 The Sex Pistols were actually booked for the Dec.
-17, 1977, show, but couldn't make it, which opened the door for Costello, whose debut, My Aim Is True, had just come out in the U.S. Allegedly, Sex Pistols manager Malcolm McLaren had mismanaged their visa applications, so Costello's drummer, Pete Thomas, sported a T-shirt on SNL that night that read, "Thanks, Malc."
+17, 1977, show, but couldn't make it.
+That opened the door for Costello, whose debut, My Aim Is True, had just come out in the U.S. Allegedly, Sex Pistols manager Malcolm McLaren had mismanaged their visa applications, so Costello's drummer, Pete Thomas, sported a T-shirt on SNL that night that read, "Thanks, Malc."
 The show's producers also reportedly approached the Ramones about filling in, but they refused. ("We don’t substitute for anybody," Joey Ramone wrote in this autobiography, Commando.)

 Costello and the Attractions were touring the area at the time and agreed to perform.
 His new label tried to tell him what to play on the show -- namely, his latest U.K. single "Less Than Zero."
 But Costello felt that the song (about a particularly vilified English politician named Oswald Mosley, leader of the Union of Fascists) wasn't likely to resonate with Americans.